mkiterian/my_really_cool_project/README.txt

 Get gitty wit it

-I'm getting to know git
+I'm getting to know git and I'm loving it